kercheval/GradleCMPlugin/README.md

 }
 ```

-*Example 13* To ensure that on every update to a repository (via the
+*Example 14* To ensure that on every update to a repository (via the
 maven plugin) you get a valid tag in the current branch.
 This is done
 by adding a doFirst closure to the maven upload target.
 The tag is
-dropped whenever you are not doing a snapshot upload in this example.
+created whenever you are not doing a snapshot upload in this example.

 ```
 uploadArchives {